Onur-Cansever/Fruit-Warehouse/README.md

 # Fruit-Warehouse
 Basic Database Programming Project

-What can your do with this program ?
+What can you do with this program ?

 - Users can register or login the user database.